-How-to configure “Run After”
+How to configure the “Run After” command?

 To start, you can configure “Run After” to almost all Power Automate actions by simply clicking on the three dots on the right corner of the step which you wish to configure.
 Select “Configure run after” from the drop-down menu.
 From there, you can select either one of the options or multiple options.
 For example, the following situation shows the configuration of the Run After handler after updating a list item in SharePoint:

 In Power Automate, there are 4 options to choose from in which “Run After” can be configurated from:

 Is successful – If the action runs successfully.